 Why we need sustainable agriculture

 Population growth and the impacts of climate change are creating great challenges for humanity.
-Until 2050, food production requires an increase of 70% to feed the then 10 billion people on the planet.
+Until 2050, food production requires an increase of at least 50% to feed the then 10 billion people on the planet.
 Current agricultural practices cannot do this in a sustainable way.
 Half of the world’s habitable land is now used for agriculture.
-Unsustainable agricultural practices are already having negative impacts on people and the planet.
+In addition to that, unsustainable agricultural practices are already having negative impacts on people and the planet.

 Global food production must be increased sustainably